Introduction: The Hidden Cost of Staying Put

 5. What are the biggest risks in database migration?

 Data loss, application incompatibility, performance regression, extended downtime, and underestimating data transformation complexity.
+AI migration tools reduce but don't eliminate these risks -- human review of AI-generated conversions is still essential.

 6. Should I migrate to cloud or on-premise?